-2. Have the actions resulted in changes in emission and releases of mercury to the environment?
+2. Have the actions resulted in changes in supply, use and emission and releases of mercury to the environment?

-3. Have these changes in emission and releases resulted in changes in levels of mercury in the environment, biota and humans attributable to the Convention?
+44 45 46 3.
+Have these changes resulted in changes in levels of mercury in the environment, biota and humans attributable to the Convention?

-4. Will existing measures under the Minamata Convention be sufficient to meet its objectives of promoting human health and environment from mercury?
+51 52 4.
+Are existing measures under the Minamata Convention be sufficient to meet its objectives of promoting human health and environment from mercury?

-The framework relies on evaluating evidence along the causal pathway linking actions to implement the Convention, associated changes in emissions and releases, and resulting changes in levels and trends in the global environment, biota, and humans.
+53 54 55 implement the Convention, associated changes in supply, use and emissions and releases, and resulting changes in levels and trends in the global environment, biota, and humans.
 The ad hoc group proposes sets of indicators on process, outcome and monitoring to inform these policy questions.
 The proposed indicators draw on previous work on elements of the effectiveness evaluation framework and the review of monitoring capacities and abilities.